JamesLavin/local_hexdocs/README.md

 Updating your local Hexdocs documentation is as simple as re-running:

 ```
-elixir local_docs.exs get
+mix run local_docs.exs get
 ```

 Each time you run this, `LocalHexdocs` will pull the latest version of documentation for each specified package.

-To ensure you always have the latest documentation, you might create a cron job to periodically run `elixir local_docs.exs get` (...but please don't run it too frequently or you'll needlessly hammer the Hexdocs.pm server).
+To ensure you always have the latest documentation, you might create a cron job to periodically run `mix run local_docs.exs get` (...but please don't run it too frequently or you'll needlessly hammer the Hexdocs.pm server).

 ## Known issues & possible future features